-- B.2.3 Reference should be made to the facilities offered at each aerodrome, including those of air traffic control, fire fighting and ambulance service, availability of fuel, hangar space, etc. - B.2.4 It is an advantage if the airfield enjoys either a restaurant or adequate clubhouse facilities for competitors and spectators. - B.2.5 The airfield should be located not more than 30 minutes travel time from the residential accommodation that will be provided for the participants. - B.2.6 The airfield should be available for formal familiarization and practice in the week prior to the championship, during which time the airfield will be run under strict local rules to which all participants will be expected to adhere.
-There must be no additional charge for practice landings. - B.2.7 The airfield should be provided with concrete or hard surface runways wherever possible.
+- B.2.3 Reference should be made to the facilities offered at each aerodrome, including those of air traffic control, fire fighting and ambulance service, availability of fuel, hangar space, etc. - B.2.4 It is an advantage if the airfield provides either a restaurant or adequate clubhouse facilities for competitors and spectators. - B.2.5 The airfield should not be located more than 30 minutes travel time from the residential accommodation that will be provided for the participants. - B.2.6 The airfield should be available for formal familiarization and practice in the week prior to the championship, during which time the airfield will be run under strict local rules to which all participants will be expected to adhere.
+There must be no charge for practice landings. - B.2.7 The airfield should be provided with concrete or hard surface runways wherever possible.
 An airfield where the runways do not have a uniform surface at least 15 meters wide is not acceptable. - B.2.8 When selecting the time frame for the championship the weather history within the area of the competition should be considered. - B.2.9 Special attention should be given to the placing and size of the flight planning and briefing room.
-For competitions the room should have ample space to hold sufficient tables where pilots waiting can relax, be seated and be in the shade - B.2.10 Telephone and telefax facilities should be available.
-If the computer room is not established at the airfield, internet service must be available between airfield (debriefing) and computer room and also internet service must be available for participants all time. - B.2.11 The venue at the airfield must have the following facilities within walking distance of the apron where the competition aircraft are parked: - 1.
+For competitions the room should have ample space to hold sufficient tables where pilots waiting can relax, be seated and be in the shade - B.2.10 Cell phone reception and free WI-FI facilities should be available for all competitors at all times at the airfield and at the accommodation. - B.2.11 The venue at the airfield must have the following facilities within walking distance of the apron where the competition aircraft are parked: - 1.
 Flight planning/briefing room - 2.
 Team managers' post boxes for information distribution - 3.
 Shop that sells drinks and snacks - 4.
 Adequate toilet facilities. - 5.
 Covered area where pilots can wait.